 In my previous post on animal agriculture, I argued that we should reduce or eliminate consumption of factory farmed animal products on the idea that animals are enduring unacceptable levels of abuse and suffering.
 In this second post, I want to share some additional reflections I have had on this topic.
 Two personal stories come to mind.

 The second story involves a rat, and a close friend and neighbor.
 A friend’s mother asked me to dispose of a living rat that was snared by a trap in their backyard.
 Undaunted by the situation, I went over to help them out.
-I placed the rat into a bucket, concluding that the easiest method to kill it would be to drown it.
+I placed the rat into a bucket, concluding that the least violent method to kill it would be to drown it.
 As I executed the plan, my friend’s mother was clearly distressed by the experience, and my friend, even more so.
 He retreated indoors, unable to witness the act.
 I will never forget the look on his face after I returned inside: a look of horror and trauma, as if he had just witnessed a murder.

 Why did my father and my friend react in the same distressed manner to the death of these creatures, but have no problem consuming factory-farmed meat on a daily basis?
 I think their reactions show that they are not necessarily hypocrites, but rather individuals reacting consistently with a society unexposed to the truth of what happens in a factory farm.
 The situation exposes the gap between the reality of intensive animal agriculture and what little knowledge we have as consumers.
 I believe society possesses an inherent empathy that is not expressed to its full capacity.
 We do care for the welfare and treatment of animals, even the insignificant ones considered food or pest.
-It is just that powerful forces of society, industry, and instinctive behavior are preventing us from expressing our true empathetic nature.
+It is just that powerful forces of society, industry, and instinctive behavior are preventing us from expressing our more empathetic nature.

 The ethical reason why I do not consume factory-farmed animals is because the extent of suffering and cruelty is unacceptable to me.
 I want others to do the same because I believe the extent of suffering and cruelty would also be unacceptable to most other people if they knew the things I know now.